cambo602/3140-Assignment-1/docs/design_system.md

 # The Game
-The Towers of Hanoi is a classic problem that is often used to teach recursion.
+The Towers of Hanoi is an old well known game/problem.
 The problem consists of three rods and a number of disks of different sizes which can slide onto any rod.
-The objective of the puzzle is to move the entire stack of disks from the first rod to the last rod, obeying the following rules:
+The objective of the puzzle is to move the entire stack of disks from the first rod to the last rod, while obeying the following rules:

 1. Only one disk can be moved at a time.